bcourter/bcourter.github.io/_posts/UGFs/2023-07-01-two-body-field.md

 <div>{%- include extensions/shadertoy.html id='cs2cW3' -%}</div>

 *Apollonian circles and conic sections.
-Unmodified, the Apollonian family are all circles, but between a circle and a line, ellipses occur near the circle, hyperbola occur near the line, and a parabola appears at $$ \Xi = 0 $$.
-Observe the constant spacing along the horizontal axis containing the circle centers.*
+Only between two points to we see an Apollonian family of circles, but between a circle and a line, we see the full family of conic sections: ellipses occur near the circle, hyperbola occur near the line, and a parabola appears at $$ \Xi = 0 $$.
+Observe that the two-body parameterization creates constant spacing along the horizontal axis containing the circle centers.*

 If these circles look familiar, they are members of the family (pencil) of [Apollonian circles](https://en.wikipedia.org/wiki/Apollonian_circles) which sometimes appear in engineering applications.
 These circles are described by curves that are the constant ratio of distance to two circles, and indeed, the two-body field may be suitably reparameterized: